germanbisurgi/jedi/README.md

-# JEDI
-JSON Editing, Data Validation, and Integration
+# Jedi - JavaScript Library for JSON Validation and Editing

+Jedi is a versatile JavaScript library that simplifies JSON data handling in web applications.
+Validate JSON data effortlessly with custom schemas or generate dynamic forms for seamless JSON editing.

+## Key Features

+- JSON Validation: Ensure JSON data integrity with easy-to-define schemas.

+- JSON Editing: Generate accessible user-friendly forms for quick JSON editing.

+- CSS libraries Integration: Seamlessly integrates with Bootstrap 3, 4, and 5.
+Integration with other popular libraries coming soon

+## Getting Started

-## As a Validator
+### As a Validator

 ````javascript
 const editor = new Jedi({